-2. If any accessory dwelling unit is not rented or occupied, in accordance with the terms of this Section, for a period in excess of one year, the accessory dwelling unit use may be considered to have been abandoned.
+2. If any Accessory Dwelling Unit is not rented or occupied, in accordance with the terms of this Section, for a period in excess of one year, the Accessory Dwelling Unit use may be considered to have been abandoned.
 The Building Official and/or Zoning Official shall conduct an investigation, document his or her findings, and notify the property owner of his or her determination.
 In the Notice the Building Official and/or Zoning Official shall advise the property owner that a new application for a Special Use Permit will be required to reacquire the use.
 If no response is received the Building Official and/or Zoning Official shall record the Notice on the Land Evidence Records.
 Thereupon, the owner shall convert the dwelling unit from a dwelling unit to another use by, at a minimum, removing all cooking appliances and kitchen plumbing such that any reconversion to a dwelling unit will require a building permit.

 This does not preclude the Building Official and/or Zoning Official from pursuing any other violation of the terms of this Section by someone, for example, renting the unit weekly at market rates.

 § 514.
 Residential Structures in the RA and RB Zones.
 Amended 8-2-2021 by Ord.
 No. 2021-08]